-- 1. The Trustee shall independently perform each of the following duties for the benefit of the Bondholders: - (i) Coordinate with the Issuer, the Joint Lead Managers, the Participating Underwriters, the Registrar and the Paying Agent in relation to the performance of their respective responsibilities under the relevant Transaction Documents. - (ii) Monitor compliance by the Issuer with this Agreement.
-(Note: Trustee's compliance monitoring is based on the regular certifications on covenants provided in the Agreement as submitted by the Issuer to the Trustee) - (iii) Monitor compliance by the Registrar and the Paying Agent (RPA or Registrar) with their respective functions and responsibilities prescribed under the Registry and Paying Agency Agreement.

-(Optional) (Note: Trustee's compliance monitoring is based on the regular certifications submitted by the RPA) - (iv) Report regularly to Bondholders any non-compliance by the Issuer with this Agreement and any development with respect to the Issuer of which the Trustee may have been given knowledge of and that adversely affects the interest of the Bondholders, including any default by the Issuer on any of its obligations of which the Trustee may have knowledge of, and inform the Bondholders, upon the recommendation of legal counsel, of the alternative courses of action that they may take to protect their interest; provided, that for purposes hereof, the Trustee shall, without need of any further act or notice to the Issuer, publish a notice once in a newspaper of general circulation, binding upon all the Bondholders wherever situated or located, that the Bondholders or their duly authorized representatives may obtain a report regarding the Bonds at the principal office of the Trustee upon presentation of sufficient and acceptable identification.
+- 1. The Trustee shall independently perform each of the following duties for the benefit of the Bondholders: - (i) Coordinate with the Issuer, the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners, the Registrar and the Paying Agent in relation to the performance of their respective responsibilities under the relevant Bond Agreement. - (ii) Have custody of and hold in its name, for and on behalf of the Bondholders, the Master Certificate of Indebtedness for each of Series A Bonds and Series B Bonds. - (iii) Monitor compliance by the Issuer with the Trust Agreement. - (iv) Monitor compliance by the Registrar and the Paying Agent (RPA or Registrar) with their respective functions and responsibilities prescribed under the Registry and Paying Agency Agreement, and from time to time, request information from the Registrar and Paying Agent on the outstanding Bonds, list of Bondholders, and such other information necessary for the performance of the duties and powers of the Trustee under the Trust Agreement. - (iv) Report regularly to Bondholders any non-compliance by the Issuer with the Trust Agreement and any development with respect to the Issuer of which the Trustee may have knowledge of based on official disclosures to PDEx and SEC, or may have been given knowledge of and that adversely affects the interest of the Bondholders, including any default by the Issuer on any of its obligations of which the Trustee may have knowledge of, and inform the Bondholders, upon the recommendation of legal counsel, of the alternative courses of action that they may take to protect their interest; provided, that for purposes hereof, the Trustee shall, without need of any further act or notice to the Issuer, publish a notice once in a newspaper of general circulation, binding upon all the Bondholders wherever situated or located, that the Bondholders or their duly authorized representatives may obtain a report regarding the Bonds at the principal office of the Trustee upon presentation of sufficient and acceptable identification.
 Upon advice of legal counsel, the Trustee shall inform the Bondholders of the alternative courses of action that they may take to protect their interest.
-(Note: Knowledge of the Trustee of an event of default (and Declaration thereof) is upon advise / instructions by the Bondholders)